Vehrik/FarOut/Characters/3-Traits.md

     if possible, but with the nearest Creature receiving any remainder, up to a maximum of +5.

     That is, if you possess a Trait that has +1 Core Boost and has a 20ft Volume, only the Creature nearest to the Point of Origin will receive the Core Boost.
-Core Boost lasts for a number of rounds equivalent to the Traits Integrity (or at least until the end of the boosted Creature's Turn) after which it must be reapplied with an Action.
+Core Boost lasts until its products are destroyed or at least until the end of the boosted Creature's Turn if it has no Integrity.
 Core Boost is not generic, you must specify which Core it boosts when you purchase it.

     Core Boost does not penalize the associated Core of the one you're boosting.
     In other words, if you Boosted your Brawn by +2, your Speed would not be drained by -2.
 Reapplying Core Boost from the same source only refreshes the duration as opposed to adding to the Boost.

-    Multiple sources of Core Boost do add together, but a single Core cannot not receive more than +5 Boost at a time.
+    Multiple sources of Core Boost do add to eachother, but they must come from different Creatures, items or similar; it is not enough that you have two Traits that boost the same Core.
+A single Core may not be Boosted by more than 5.

+    For every 5 points of Boost a Creature receives, the gain 1 point of Burden.

 ### CONCEALMENT (~)
 #### COST: 1 Splice Points